jjs2484/conversions/README.txt

 * New: Add conversions_footer_credits filter.
 * Update: Bootstrap to v4.5.2
 * Fix: .single-post CSS selector to .single for meta/navs/related spacing styles.
+* Fix: Change logo CSS selector from a.navbar-brand to .navbar-brand for WP 5.5 compatibility.

 == Resources ==